Table of Contents

 Whether it’s God showing patience towards His people, or individual characters displaying patience in difficult situations, countless stories teach us about the importance of this virtue through these stories of patience in the Bible.
 One of my personal favorites is the story of Job.
-As you may remember, Job was a man who lost everything – his wealth, his family, his health.
+As you may remember, Job was a man who lost everything – his wealth, his family, and his health.
 But despite all that he had been through, he remained patient and faithful to God.

 What can we learn from stories like these?
 Read on as we take you on a beautiful journey of patience.

-What Are Stories of Patience In The Bible?
+What are Stories of Patience in the Bible?